Run for your life. Run for research.

 how it works

-Sign up for free here and join hundreds of Aussies taking on 3km a day this November.
-Get fit, have fun and raise research funds.
+Sign up here (it's free!) and join hundreds of Aussies taking on 3km a day this July.
+Get fit, have fun, and raise funds.

-When the UV’s low it’s safe to lace up!
-This November challenge yourself to 3km a day at a time, place and pace that suits you.
+This July challenge yourself to run or walk 3km a day at a time, place and space that suits you.
+Register here!

 Make a difference

-You’ll raise vital funds for Australia’s best medical researchers beating the toughest diseases like cancer and heart disease.
+You’ll raise vital funds to help Australia’s best medical researchers defeat cancer, conquer heart disease and beat diabetes.

 Cancer

-1 in 2 Australians will get cancer before age 85.
+Almost 1 in 2 Australians will get cancer.

-You’re transforming the darkest diagnoses for the hardest-to-treat cancers including brain, breast, melanoma, ovarian, liver and more.
+You’re powering the detection for the hardest to treat cancers including breast, brain, melanoma, ovarian’ liver and more.

 Heart Disease

-Every 12 minutes, heart disease kills an Australian.
+Every 12 minutes, heart disease kills a fellow Aussie.

-Your support is beating our nations biggest killer, by funding research to predict heart attacks and make 3D printed heart valves that never need replacing.
+Your support is beating our nation’s biggest killer by funding research that predict heart attacks and creates heart valves that never need replacing.

 Diabetes